ging/fi-ware-idm-rails/API.md

 We need a session token before accessing these API methods.
 In the following examples we are going to suppose that we have this session token: {"token":"DtDTMSMuntmZgEgwaAhq"}.

 **Create a new organization:**
-The default owner is the user who make the request.
+The default owner is the user who makes the request.
 To specify additional owners use the organization[owners] param.
 ```
 request:
 POST /organizations.json?auth_token=DtDTMSMuntmZgEgwaAhq
 POST params
 organization[name]: MyDemoOrganization
 response: